ompl/ompl/doc/markdown/thirdparty.md

 This page includes a list of extensions to OMPL provided by the community.
 Please read the [directions on writing a contribution](contrib.html) and the suggested [style guide](styleGuide.html) if you would like to submit your own contribution.

+# Generalized Optimal Path Planning Framework

+### Author: Luis Torres (University of North Carolina at Chapel Hill)

+Extend OMPL's support for optimal path planning.
+Users can plan robot paths that optimize a variety of ready-to-use metrics such as path length and clearance from obstacles.
+Users can also plan optimal paths under their own customized path metrics without changing OMPL's optimizing planners.
+Additional benchmarking data has also been added so users can efficiently track the progress of an optimizing planner on their planning problem.
+Tutorials for use of the framework can be found [here](optimalPlanning.html).

 # SPARS and SPARS2 contribution